tetele/espaper-dashboard/README.md

 An [ESPHome](http://esphome.io) component meant to be used with e-paper displays in order to create informative dashboards.

+You can define a number of widgets and specify via [lambda functions](https://esphome.io/automations/templates) if they should be displayed, in which order.
+It is optimized for e-paper displays in that it only refreshes if widget data is old or "stale" of the a previously shown widget should not be shown or viceversa.

+There are a few built-in widgets (including a `custom` widget that you can program yourself), but the plan is to make widgets extensible and implemented by the community.

-It is recommended to test using the [SDL2 component](https://esphome.io/components/display/sdl/#sdl) for the [`host` platform](https://esphome.io/components/host/) in ESPHome, so that compile times are greatly reduced.
+During development, it is recommended to test using the [SDL2 component](https://esphome.io/components/display/sdl/#sdl) for the [`host` platform](https://esphome.io/components/host/) in ESPHome, so that compile times are greatly reduced.
+Once the design of the dashboard is complete, you can obviously move to an e-paper display.

 To test with real Home Assistant data, the `host` platform can be connected to a HA instance on port `6053`, which is forwarded in the devcontainer.
 However, keep in mind that firewalls may play a part and that you are responsible to facilitate HA to connect to the port on your development machine.